fgaz/nix-bubblewrap/README.md

 access to the same expressions as the NixOS system, and that can become troublesome for user environments and shells.
 With `nix-bwrap` there are no such problems, at a small runtime cost.

+Update: https://github.com/nixpak/nixpak is a more full-featured project for declarative that nicely solves this issue through xdg-dbus-proxy.